andrewfstratton/quando/README.md

     * Choose Computer Configuration->Windows Settings->Scripts->Startup
     * Then 'Add' C:\quando\kiosk.bat to autostart Chrome

-If everything is fine - then try restarting to see if everything boots correctly - and test remotely to be sure that you can edit remotely.
+If everything is fine - then try restarting to see if everything boots correctly.

 ### Optional - Leap Motion
 The standard Leap Motion (Orion) software needs to be installed on the Client PC, i.e. where the Leap motion is plugged in and where the browser will be run.
 The SDK is not needed.

 Optional - npm install -g nodemon

+### Updating using Git
-To update (assuming quando has changed), First kill the Node.js process in the task manager, then use: git pull origin master quando
+To update (assuming quando has changed), First kill the Node.js process in the task manager, then use:

+* git pull origin master
+* quando

 ## Editing as a Developer

 The instructions below assume that you are using Visual Studio Code, though specifics are generally avoided.

+You should run the pouchdb daemon, which is called 'pouchd', NOT 'pouchd**b**'

-Then run the editor, you need to:
+Run the editor, then:
-1. Run the pouchdb database, using `npm run pouchd`
+1. Run the pouchdb database, using `npm run pouchd`, e.g. from the terminal
-2. Run `node app.js`, e.g. through Launch
+2. Run `node app.js`, e.g. through Launch, (or npm run quando)
 3. Open a Browser to 127.0.0.1/inventor

 To use a client, access 127.0.0.1/client from a browser.
 This will automatically re-open the last script.
 You can right click the display to go to a screen that allows you to select already deployed/created scripts - whichever one you open will be reopened next time you open 127.0.0.1/client.